markstubbs/menu-widget/README.md

 ##### JavaScript API

-Menus can be created and manipulated in JavaScript using the following API.
+Menus can be created and manipulated in JavaScript using the following API:

 ```javascript
 addEventListener(eventType, callback)